CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 ## In this exercise, you have covered the following:

-   - Connecting Azure Data Controller indiredt mode using Azure Data Studio
+   - Connecting Azure Data Controller indirect mode using Azure Data Studio
    - Monitor with Data Controller Dashboard.
    - Creating Azure Arc enabled SQL Managed Instance
    - Connecting to Azure Arc enabled SQL Managed Instance using Azure Data Studio.